-- Payday loans: A payday loan is issued by a lender based on a person’s proven income stream.
+- Payday loans: A payday loan is often referred to as a type of bad credit loan and issued by a lender based on a person’s proven income stream.
 Lenders usually require the borrower to have a paying job with a salary that is directly deposited into their bank account.
 Additionally, payday loans are usually extended for short periods, such as 14 or 28 days.

 - Cash advances: A cash advance allows the borrower to use their credit card to get a loan.
 The lender basically swipes the card as if it was a regular purchase, and the amount obtained from the card is given to the borrower as a loan.
 The lender is compensated through interest or a future lump-sum payment that is higher than the amount given to the borrower.